errsole/errsole.js/docs/sqlite-storage.md

 | environmentName     	| String                                                                                                                                                                             	| **Optional.** Default: `process.env.NODE_ENV`.
 Specify the deployment environment.                                                                                                                                            	|
 | serverName          	| String                                                                                                                                                                             	| **Optional.** Default: the hostname of the machine.
 Specify the name of the server.                                                                                                                                           	|

-### Errsole Proxy Middleware
+## Errsole Proxy Middleware

 To integrate the Errsole Web Dashboard as a route within your main app, use the Errsole Proxy Middleware.
 This middleware maps a specified route in your app to the Errsole Web Dashboard.
-[READ MORE](/docs/proxy-middleware.md)
+[Read More](/docs/proxy-middleware.md)

-### Main Documentation
+## Main Documentation

 [Main Documentation](/README.md)